algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 # How to lock SportShield

-The SportShield prevents your sport belongings from thiefs.
-Its installation deals with few steps:
+The SportShield prevents your sports belongings from thieves.
+Its installation deals with a few steps:

 1. Wind the cable from the cable exit of the SportShield device.
 2. Surround your belongings with the cable.